-Authority (NRHA), residents and other stakeholders to improve the well-being of families directly impacted by the comprehensive multi-year redevelopment of the more than 200-acre neighborhood known as the St. Paul's area of Norfolk.
+Authority (NRHA), residents and other stakeholders to improve the well-being of families directly impacted by the comprehensive multi-year redevelopment of the St. Paul's area of Norfolk.
 People First is the foundation for the overall redevelopment effort.
 Urban Strategies, Inc. (USI) is the organizational lead for the implementation of the initiative.
-People First empowered by USI will provide effective and high-quality mobility services and human capital investment to approximately 1,700 families from Tidewater Gardens, Young Terrace, and Calvert Square public housing communities in the St. Paul's area.
-The first phase currently underway is in Tidewater Gardens.
-This program also provides assistance in job training, education and health and has resulted in a 74% employment rate and 100% of children having health insurance.
+People First empowered by USI provides effective and high-quality mobility services and human capital investment to approximately 1,700 573 families from the Tidewater Gardens, housing community in the St. Paul's area.